Commentary on payment statistics

 Numbers of payments by payment service type

 The numbers of most types of outgoing payments increase regularly.
-The exception was a decrease in the number of direct debits (down by 17% from 2022 H1 to 2023 H1).
+The number of direct debits fell slightly to 38.4 million in 2025 H2.

 The number of credit transfers has exceeded 300 million in each quarter since 2022 Q1.
-At the end of 2023 Q2, it reached 360 million.
+In 2025 Q4, it reached 431.1 million.
 Within credit transfers, the number of credit transfers initiated in a file/batch exceeds 100 million in each half-year.
-Credit transfers initiated on a single payment basis are increasing and reached 488 million at the end of 2023 H1.
+Credit transfers initiated on a single payment basis are increasing and reached 614.0 million in 2025 H2.
+The number of fraudulent credit transfers declined by 7,000 between 2023 and 2024.
+It reached 28,000 in 2025 as a whole, a year-on-year increase of 2,000 transactions.

-The number of payments using cards issued by resident payment service providers is rising and reached 1.2 billion in 2023 H1.
-The figure for 2021 as a whole was almost 1.8 billion.
-Of the total number of payment card transactions, almost 95% were conducted using debit cards.
+The number of payments using cards issued by resident payment service providers is rising and exceeded 3.3 billion in 2025, of which 195,000 were fraudulent payments.
+The figure for 2024 as a whole was almost 3 billion, of which 232,000 were fraudulent payments.
+Of the total number of payment card transactions, 95% were conducted using debit cards in 2025.

 Chart 2: Number of credit transfers and number of card payments (in millions)